Sometimes it’s healthy to let go of other people’s opinions, and to operate with your own intuition and wisdom as your guide.

 Your life is yours alone.
 Others can try to persuade you, but they can’t decide for you.
 They can walk with you, but not in your shoes.
-So make sure the path you decide to walk aligns with your own intuition and desires, and don’t be scared to walk alone and pave your own path when you know it’s the right thing to do.
+So make sure the path you decide to walk aligns with your intuition and values.
+And don’t be scared to pave your own path when you know it’s the right thing to do.

 So make this your lifelong motto: “I respectfully do not care.”
 Say it to anyone who passes unfair judgment on something you strongly believe in or something that makes you who you are.
 People will inevitable judge you at some point anyway, and that’s OK.
 You affected their life; don’t let them affect yours.

-And when you need a quick reminder or a dose of encouragement, refer to this quick reference list of life choices you shouldn’t have to justify to anyone else:
+And when you need a quick reminder or a dose of encouragement, refer to this quick reference list of life choices you shouldn’t have to justify to everyone else:

 During a television interview back when she was the First Lady, Michelle Obama was asked if she thought it was at all selfish that she openly admits to making herself her first priority.
 The First Lady smiled and replied, “No, not at all.
 It’s practical… a lot of times we just slip pretty low on our own priority list because we’re so busy caring for everyone else.
 And one of the things that I want to model for my children is investing in themselves as much as they invest in others.”
 Like her or not, that’s spot on advice if you ask me!
 There are only a few people in this world who will stay 100% true to you, and YOU should be one of them.
 Prioritize your own needs into your daily to-do’s.

-Never apologize for being sensitive or emotional.
-There’s no reason to be ashamed of feeling something or expressing it if it’s real to you.
+There’s no reason to apologize for being sensitive or emotional.
+You don’t have to be ashamed of feeling something or expressing it if it’s real to you.
 Showing your emotions is characteristic of a truly alive and compassionate human being, and yet it’s too often perceived as a sign of being weak or broken.
 Truly, it’s not the emotionally sensitive person who is broken, it’s society’s understanding that is oftentimes dysfunctional and emotionally incapacitated.

 We are never more alive than when we are being brave, and we can’t be brave unless we are willing to take off our masks and be ourselves.
 It’s about finding the courage to be imperfectly yourself.
 When perfectionism of any kind is driving us, shame is always riding shotgun and fear is the backseat driver.
 Don’t do this to yourself.
 Let go of that subconscious pull to be “perfect” in the eyes of others, and just be exactly who you are today.
 No apologies required.

-5. Choosing to let go and not take things personally.
+5. Choose to let go and not take things personally.

 You may not be able control all the rude things people say and do, but you can decide not to be controlled by them.
 Make that decision for yourself.
 There is great freedom in leaving others to their opinions.
 And there is a huge weight lifted when you take things less personally.